wicker/Oven-Controller/README.md

 v1 - the finished Arduino shield version on a printed circuit board. this works!

-v2 - additions to the v1 Arduino shield design
+v2 - additions to the v1 Arduino shield design.

+v3 - developing final version for OSHPark order.